A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 DayTraders caps each withdrawal at $2,000 per request.
 Purdia Capital has no per-request cap.

-Overall, Purdia Capital scores higher (68 vs 59) on our trader-friendliness index.
-Key advantages: lower starting cost, better profit split, fewer trading restrictions, more lenient consistency rules.
-That said, DayTraders wins on more forgiving drawdown rules, faster path to funded.
+Overall, Purdia Capital scores higher (68 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, faster path to funded, fewer trading restrictions, more lenient consistency rules.
+That said, DayTraders wins on better profit split.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.